mikrasilnikov/vine/README.md

 #### Do I have to type it all by hand every time?
 No. The archive with the program contains the files `run.bat` and` run.sh` for different operating systems.
-You can specify the desired styles in them and simply change the date before every run.
+You can specify the desired genres in them and simply change the date before every run.

 ### `my` genre
 Vine has a feature similar to the [My Traxsource](https://www.traxsource.com/my-traxsource/my-tracks) and [My Beatport](https://www.beatport.com/my-beatport) sections.
 You can create a list of artists and labels whose releases will be downloaded to the `previews/{date}/01-my-traxsource` and` previews/{date}/01-my-beatport` folders.
 By default, lists are being read from `data\MyArtists.txt` and `data\MyLabels.txt`.
-To download your personal selection, you need to add `my` to the list of genres:
+To download your personal selection add `my` to the list of genres:
 ```
 java -jar vine.jar --genres=my,house
 ```